vinodkhare/antlr-matlab-grammar/README.md

 Since the output above is being generated on `stdout` but Java, we can't capture it into a MATLAB variable.
 The workaround here is to use the MATLAB [`diary`](https://www.mathworks.com/help/matlab/ref/diary.html) function.
 This writes the command line output to a text file called `diary` in the current folder.

-- Use a minus sign for a bullet
-+ Or plus sign
-* Or an asterisk

-1. Numbered lists are easy
-2. Markdown keeps track of
-   the numbers for you
-7. So this will be item 3.

 ## Ranges in MATLAB

 Ranges in MATLAB can be written in the following forms